Energy-based Surprise Minimization for Multi-Agent Value Factorization: The Value Factorization Problem

 \subsection{Surprise Minimization}

 Despite the recent success of value-based methods \cite{a3c,rainbow} RL agents suffer from spurious state spaces and encounter sudden changes in trajectories.
-These anomalous transitions between consecutive states are termed as surprise \cite{surprise}.
+These anomalous transitions between consecutive states are termed as \textit{surprise} \cite{surprise}.
 Quantitatively, surprise can be inferred as a measure of deviation \cite{smirl,gen} among states encountered by the agent during its interaction with the environment.

 While exploring \cite{curiosity,exploration} the environment, agents tend to have higher deviation among states which is gradually reduced by gaining a significant understanding of state-action transitions.
 Agents can then start selecting optimal actions which is essential for maximizing reward.
 These actions often lead the agent to spurious experiences which the agent may not have encountered.
-In the case of model-based RL, agents can leverage spurious experiences \cite{smirl} and plan effectively for future steps.
-On the other hand, in the case of model-free RL, surprise results in sample-inefficient learning \cite{surprise}.
+In the case of model-based RL, agents leverage spurious experiences \cite{smirl} and plan effectively for future steps.
+In the case of model-free RL, surprise results in sample-inefficient learning \cite{surprise}.
 This can be tackled by making use of rigorous exploration strategies \cite{effectiveexp,statemarginal}.
-However, such techniques do not necessarily scale to high-dimensional tasks and often require extrinsic feature engineering \cite{hdqn} and meta models \cite{metaexp}.
+However, such techniques do not necessarily scale to high-dimensional tasks and require extrinsic feature engineering \cite{hdqn} in conjunction with meta models \cite{metaexp}.
 A suitable way to tackle high-dimensional dynamics is by utilizing surprise as a penalty on the reward \cite{gen}.
 This leads to improved generalization.
-However, such solutions do not show evidence for multiple agents consisting of individual partial observations \cite{marlsurp}.
+However, such solutions do not show evidence of improvement in multiple agents \cite{marlsurp}.